Cozinia/MagicDoor/README.md

 #### Setting the XAML tags

 In Xamarin.Forms, the tags provided below are XML elements used in the `AndroidManifest.xml` file.
-These elements are used to declare permissions required by the Android operating system for your app to access certain device features or resources.
+These elements are used to declare permissions required by the Android operating system for the app to access certain device features or resources.

 ```
   <uses-permission android:name="android.permission.RECEIVE_SMS" />